Tahir-Siddiqh/Codecademy-Projects/README.md

 * **threadshed.py is a data analysis project wher I had to clean string of data to give a legible and understandable output to the stake holders.**
 * scarbble.py project on dictionary in python where I had to calculate score for players playing scrabble.
 * classesintro.py is a classes introduction project where class for Students and their grade is passed.
+* Sortedlist.py is simple review of Inheritence and Polymorphism